benjamin-hodgson/Pidgin/README.md

 Assert.Throws<ParseError>(() => parser.ParseOrThrow("foul"));  // why didn't it choose the second option?
 ```

 What happened here?
-When a parser successfully parses a character from the input stream, it advances the input stream to the next character. `Or` only chooses the next alternative if the given parser fails _without consuming any input_, so that the state Pidgin does not perform any lookahead or backtracking by default.
+When a parser successfully parses a character from the input stream, it advances the input stream to the next character. `Or` only chooses the next alternative if the given parser fails _without consuming any input_; Pidgin does not perform any lookahead or backtracking by default.
 Backtracking is enabled using the `Try` function.

 ```csharp
 // apply Try to the first option, so we can return to the beginning if it fails